 A channel is a room where users meet other users and discuss a certain topic.
 A channel can be registered and owned by anyone.
 The person who registers a channel with ChanServ is called the founder.
 ChanServ is DALnet’s channel registration service that is free for anyone who wishes to open his or her own channel and run it.

 Channels are maintained by channel operators to make sure that the channel runs in a smooth order.
 They are able to kick and ban users with or without reason.
+Therefore, the founder would not lose the channel within a month due to inactivity.
 It should be taken into consideration that different channels have different rules and ways of handling issues.
 Setting of channel rules and policies are at the discretion of the channel’s management.

 Creating and registering a channel is an easy and painless procedure.
 Once the channel is registered, you have full control over how to run and manage it.
 Before registering a channel, please be sure you own a fully registered nickname with NickServ.
 If you haven't, please read http://docs.dal.net/docs/nsemail.html.
 Once you are done registering your nick, you are all set to register a channel.